NEW OpenAI Structured Outputs with Label Studio 🚀

 • The project cannot be located in your Personal Sandbox workspace.

-• While projects connected to an ML backend will still appear in the list of eligible projects, we do not recommend using Prompts with an ML backend.
+• While projects connected to an ML backend will still appear in the list of eligible projects, we do not recommend using Prompts with an ML backend as this can interfere with how accuracy and score are calculated when evaluating the prompt.

 Text classification